What makes yaupon tea energy different from coffee?

 Together, they create a smoother energy curve: no sharp spike at 20 minutes, no afternoon crater at 2pm.
 The lift builds gradually and holds steady for hours.
 If you've ever felt jittery mid-morning or crashed hard after lunch, that's the difference between isolated caffeine and a balanced alkaloid profile.

-Coffee delivers caffeine in a concentrated hit—around 95mg per cup with minimal other compounds.
+Coffee delivers caffeine in a concentrated hit of around 90–100mg per cup with minimal other compounds.
 That intensity works for some people and some moments.
 Yaupon typically contains 20–30mg of caffeine per cup, but theobromine and theacrine stretch that energy across a longer, steadier arc.

 What This Tastes Like